 The hedging reserve comprises the effective portion of the cumulative net change in the fair value of cash flow hedging instruments related to hedged transactions entered into but not yet crystallised.

-The warrant and hedging reserves form Other Reserves in the Consolidated Statement of Financial Position.
+The hedging reserve is shown within Other Reserves in the Consolidated Statement of Financial Position.